Marketing Strategies

 Why is Website Translation Important?

-Your customers face a similar challenge when interacting with your business online.
-They need a website that "speaks their language" so they can easily grasp what you're conveying.
-There's no room for frustration or confusion.
-If they experience friction, they'll often leave your site before converting.
 Websites presented in local languages yield better market responses than those that aren't.
-According to a recent Common Sense Advisory review study, nearly 73% of customers prefer to purchase a product or service from a site that provides information in their own language, and 56% of consumers said the ability to obtain information in their own language is more important than price.
+According to Common Sense Advisory, nearly 73% of customers prefer to purchase a product or service from a site that provides information in their own language, and 56% of consumers said the ability to obtain information in their own language is more important than price.

 So, why should you localize your website?
 In a nutshell, while translation is vital, it will only get you so far.